Mahmoud-rifaat/Forkify/README.md

 4) Adding Polyfills for ES6 features.

 5) Listening for Load and hashchange events on the window object, and reading the recipe id from the hash.

+6) Refactoring code by separating Model (for business logic and API usage), View (for generating markup and rendering), Controller (for Controlling data flow between the first two and handling events).